 PRINCIPLE OF INTERIOR DESIGN: UNITY

 Unity in interior design goes hand in hand with creating harmony and balance in your home.
-When designing and decorating your home, you should think of your house as whole, even if you are only focusing on one room at a time.
+When designing and decorating your home, you should think of your house as whole unit, even if you are only focusing on one room at a time.

-This doesn’t mean that every room should look exactly the same – it means that you should have a common theme and design style so that your rooms flow well.
+This doesn’t mean that every room in your home should look exactly the same – it means that you should have a common theme and design style so that your rooms flow well together.

-If you strive to follow this principle, all of the rooms in your home will be unified, will compliment one another and strengthen the overall composition.
+If you strive to follow this principle, all of the rooms in your home will be unified, will compliment one another and strengthen the overall composition of your aesthetic.